Technical data and register questions come in from time to time and so we've placed our answers here for you:

 Yes.
 Our members can choose to either share their supply chain data publicly or keep it confidential.
 This data belongs to them and not us, and so we only share what is acquired under an open data licence or publicly available.
 We also have company turnover data from various sources that are subject to similar restrictions.
 We use it to determine if compliance is mandatory or not, but we do not release this as open data.
 However, members are still able to assess the supply chain risk data we have access to without making their own data public.
 Creating a safe space for companies to collaborate is already giving rise to some incredibly positive outcomes on the ground.

-Yes, we have a list of companies who, by turnover and SIC code, need to comply with Section 54 of the Modern Slavery Act but haven't.
+Yes, we have a list of companies who, by turnover, location and SIC code, need to comply with Section 54 of the Modern Slavery Act but haven't.
 This list is not complete but growing daily, and we publish this figure live on TISCreport.org.
 We have made contact with everyone on our list directly where websites, email addresses and telephone numbers are available.
 Where contact details are not available we have asked their auditors (listed in their end of year accounts).